jaszczurga/MyShopBackend/README.md

 * **Error messages**
     * **Code:404
-      "message": "Product id not found in database.
-Error message: No value present"
+      "messageDto": "Product id not found in database.
+Error messageDto: No value present"

 ## 2. Delete category by Id